 taken at the equilibrium atomic coordinates $\V r_i^{\rm eq}$.
 The mass matrix $\M m$ is the Hessian of the kinetic energy with respect to velocities, specifically $m_{iα,jβ} = m_iδ_{ij}δ_{αβ}$ for the atomic system under consideration.
 Utilizing Eq.~(\ref{eq:lin-resp}), the atomic displacements can be explicitly expressed as

-Matrices $\M{Φ}$ and $\M m$ have the size $N_{\rm dof} \times N_{\rm dof}$, where $N_{\rm dof} = d\verythinspace N$ is the number of degrees of freedom.
-However, in the amorphous systems under consideration, there are some number $N_{\rm triv}$ of trivial degrees of freedom related to the free translation and rotation of the system without changing the potential energy ($d$ and $d(d-1)/2$, respectively).
-Therefore, to simplify the analysis, the inversion of any $N_{\rm dof}\times N_{\rm dof}$ is assumed to be performed over the reduced subspace of non-trivial degrees of freedom $N_{\rm dof}' = N_{\rm dof} - N_{\rm triv}$.
-This helps to exclude trivial degrees of freedom and avoid divergence caused by the system's acceleration, which might formally arise due to non-zero total forces as $ω\to0$.
+Matrices $\M{Φ}$ and $\M m$ are of size $N_{\rm dof} \times N_{\rm dof}$, where $N_{\rm dof} = d\thin N$ is the number of degrees of freedom.
+However, there are some number $N_{\rm triv}$ of trivial degrees of freedom related to the free translation and rotation of the system without changing the potential energy ($d$ and $d(d-1)/2$, respectively).
+In systems subject to periodic boundary conditions, global rotations are effectively suppressed, so such systems exhibit only $N_{\rm triv} = d$ trivial (translational) degrees of freedom.
+Therefore, to simplify the analysis, the inversion of any $N_{\rm dof}\times N_{\rm dof}$ matrix is assumed to be performed over the reduced subspace of nontrivial degrees of freedom $N_{\rm dof}' = N_{\rm dof} - N_{\rm triv}$.
+This helps to exclude trivial degrees of freedom and avoid divergence caused by the system's acceleration, which might formally arise due to nonzero total forces as $ω\to0$.

 The specific equilibrium coordinates $\V r_1^{\rm eq}, \V r_2^{\rm eq}, \ldots, \V r_N^{\rm eq}$ depend on the cooling process of the melts forming the amorphous material.
 Therefore, the components of the force-constants matrix $\hat{Φ}$ depend on the particular system under consideration and can vary in a broad range~\cite{Alexander-amorphous-solids-their-1998}.